 - Rudderless Thumb: Thumb lift-off during upward thumb-swipe interrupts countering force of the thumb; interferes with micro adjustments to tracking.

-- That forward-most, silver-colored thumb button was too far out of reach for us to utilize while maintaining any sort of competent control over this mouse—as it required either the entire hand to be rotated, to bring the thumb forward far enough, or a total grip readjustment by inching up on the mouse body with the entire hand for the thumb to finally make contact with that switch.
+- That forward-most, silver-colored thumb button was too far out of reach for us to utilize while maintaining any sort of competent control over this mouse, as it required either the entire hand to be rotated in order to bring the thumb far enough forward or a total grip readjustment by inching up on the mouse body with the entire hand for the thumb to finally make contact with that switch.
 Both of which interrupt the hand’s simultaneous lateral and axial control over the mouse tracking as well as interrupts access to the other buttons.

 WHO IS THIS MOUSE BEST GEARED TOWARD?

-Most likely palm grippers—because claw grippers and tip grippers may find only one of the thumb buttons to be seamlessly usable, while the top left and right click buttons may prove to be too far forward for these grip styles to comfortably make effective contact over a longer period of use.
+Most likely palm grippers, because claw grippers and tip grippers may find only one of the thumb buttons to be seamlessly usable, while the top left and right click-buttons may prove to be too far forward for these grip styles to comfortably make effective contact over a long period of use.

-So it may create quite a bit of fatigue for claw or finger tip grippers.
+So, it may create quite a bit of fatigue for claw or finger tip grippers.
 That’s why palm grippers may do best.
-Maybe medium–.
-It’s hard to say what hand size would do best because, well, if you had a larger hand you might be able to reach that silver-colored thumb button more easily — so you might be able to get some use out of that once in a while.
-But, if you had a larger thumb you’re going to have a harder time articulating the two depressible buttons underneath the flick switch — where a smaller thumb would come in handy and be able to get up and under that flick-switch; to maybe get some articulation on those switches.
+Maybe medium… It’s hard to say what hand size would do best because, well, if you had a larger hand, you might be able to reach that silver-colored thumb button more easily, so you might be able to get some use out of that once in a while.
+But, if you had a larger thumb, you’re also going to have a harder time articulating the two depressible buttons underneath the flick switch, where a smaller thumb would come in handy and be able to get up and under that flick-switch in order to try and get some articulation on those switches.

-It’s a quirky enough mouse that — if you’re considering this mouse — it may be best to get it locally or some place with free returns so you can return it if you’re not happy with it.
-Because it’s going to take a particular person to get a good fit on this mouse: a particular personality; certain bio-mechanics; specific ergonomic expectations — that it just happens to sync with their gameplay, somehow, and they’re going to invest the time to commit this button configuration to muscle memory so that they can make it work better for their purposes.
+It’s a quirky enough mouse that, if you’re considering this mouse, it may be best to get it locally or someplace with free returns, so you can return it if you’re not happy with it.
+Because it’s going to take a particular person to get a good fit on this mouse: a particular personality, certain bio-mechanics, and a particular ergonomic expectation, and this mouse just happens to sync with their gameplay in those ways—somehow, and they’re going to invest the time to commit this button configuration to muscle memory so that they can make it work better for their purposes.

-Overall, the suggestion would be: get it somewhere that has either free return labels, or is local—where you can just jump back up to the store and return it if you’re not happy with it.
+Overall, the suggestion would be to get it somewhere that has either free return labels or is local—where you can just jump back up to the store and return it if you’re not happy with it.

 NOT A RIVAL 500 REPLACEMENT

 One other important takeaway to remember, this is not an update to the Rival 500.
-This is a completely different mouse—even though it has the Rival 5 in its name, it’s a completely different mouse.
+Even though it has the Rival 5 in its name, it’s a completely different mouse.
 For something similar to the Rival 500, you may instead want to check out something like the EVGA X15.
-Even though it’s not identical, we’ve been testing that mouse and it’s been showing some promise as a Rival 500 replacement option.
+Even though it’s not identical, we’ve been testing that mouse, and it’s been showing some promise as a Rival 500 replacement option.
 We’ll try to do a review on that mouse next.